MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/azure-billing-entra-tenant.md

 ## Previous recommendations

-Keep in mind that it might be important to understand any decisions made previously by the cloud platform team so that you know about existing [enterprise enrollment or Microsoft Entra tenant decisions](../../../ready/landing-zone/design-area/azure-billing-microsoft-entra-tenant.md).
+Keep in mind that it might be important to  understand decisions previously made by the cloud platform team and the existing [enterprise enrollment or Microsoft Entra tenant decisions](../../ready/landing-zone/design-area/azure-billing-microsoft-entra-tenant.md).

 ## Next steps

 The following articles provide guidance on each step in the cloud adoption journey for HPC environments.

-### Energy HPC environments
+**Energy HPC environments**

 - [Identity and access management for Azure HPC in energy](./identity-access-management.md)
 - [Management for Azure HPC in energy](./management.md)